Chris's

 which I strongly recommend all boat dwellers

-to join.
 The website includes an FAQ, an application form, views of a members

 boat and links to other waterway sites.
 Over the years they have developed